orthecreedence/wookie-doc/views/docs/request-handling.md

 It is passed to all routes defined by [defroute](/docs/routes#defroute).

 ##### response-headers (accessor)
 This is the accessor for the headers to send back to the client.
-They are plis
+They are in plist
 format:
 ```lisp
 (:content-type "application/json"